-Renata held up her hand, palm facing toward Gina.
+Antonia held up her hand, palm facing toward Gina.
 She was listening intently.
 Nothing.
 So, she called out, “Timmy!”
 There was another whinny in response to her query and this time stronger.
 It came from in front of them, off to the right, deep amongst the trees.
-Renata urged Spirit straight into a gallop from a dead stop.
+Antonia urged Spirit straight into a gallop from a dead stop.
 Gina urged Freedom to follow.
 The red mare wasn’t as fast as Spirit, but she willingly followed at a good clip.

 Timmy looked at Antonia and just as it was with Spirit, it appeared that they were communicating telepathically.
-They continued to stare at each other for what seemed to Gina like several minutes, but in reality, was only seconds.
+They continued to stare at each other for what seemed to Gina like several minutes, but in reality, lasted only seconds.
 Timmy shook his head, blonde mane tossing about his neck, then turned on his heels and trotted deeper into the trees.
-Renata followed without saying a word, so Gina followed too.
+Antonia followed without saying a word.
+Gina followed too.

-The little boy whose name was Caleb, he had informed them on the ride back to the house, was now munching happily on some leftover chicken apple sausage at the kitchen table.
+The little boy whose name was Caleb, he had informed them on the ride back to the house, was now munching happily on some leftover apple chicken sausage at the kitchen table.

 “Great!” he answered with a mouthful of sausage.
 “I love Timmy!
 He saved me!
 And I love Freedom too!
 I never got to ride a horse before!
 Can I ride Freedom by myself sometime?
 I mean, it was fun riding with Gina, but I wanna try on my own!”
-Somehow the boy was smiling, talking and eating all at the same time.
-Gina and Renata looked at each other and smiled.
+Somehow the boy was smiling, talking, and eating all at the same time.
+Gina and Antonia looked at each other and smiled.

-“Hi Lucas,” Gina managed.
+“Hi Lucas,” said Gina.

 “Awesome!” said Caleb, now munching on an English muffin.